sterlzbd/roda/README.md

         end

         # /username/foobar/following
-        r.on "following" do
+        r.is "following" do
           user.following.size.to_s #=> "1301"
         end
       end

       # /search?q=barbaz
-      r.on "search", :param=>"q" do |query|
+      r.is "search", :param=>"q" do |query|
         res.write "Searched for #{query}" #=> "Searched for barbaz" end
     end

     # only POST requests
     r.post do
-      r.on "login" do
+      r.is "login" do

         # POST /login, user: foo, pass: baz
         r.on {:param=>"user"}, {:param=>"pass"} do |user, pass|